CLC-UIowa/UptaneProject/documentation.md

     * **The hashes and version of the current Snapshot metadata do not match those specified in the new Timestamp metadata.
 This ensures that a new update is available.**-- Section 5.4.4.2 page 29-- "Check the previously downloaded Snapshot metadata file from the Directory repository (if available).
 If the hashes and version number of that file match the hashes and version number listed in the new Timestamp metadata, there are no new updates and the verification process MAY be stopped and considered complete.
     * **The new Targets metadata should contain a positive number of image hashes.**-- Section 5.4.4.2, page 30: "If the Targets metadata from the Directory repository indicates that there are no new targets that are not already currently installed, the verification process MAY be stopped and considered complete."
 Targets metadata stores hashes and file sizes of images to be installed, so we check to make sure some hashes exist to make sure there are in fact new images.
     * **The new Snapshots metadata should not reference Targets metadata with an older version number.**-- Section 5.4.4.5, page 32: "Check that the version number listed by the previous Snapshot metadata file for each Targets metadata file is less than or equal to its version number in this Snapshot metadata file."
-    * **All new metadata should be a newer version than the current metadata for the corresponding role.**-- Section 5.4.4.4 page 32: "Check that the version number of the previous Timestamp metadata file, if any, is less than or equal to the version number of this Timestamp metadata file."
+    * **All new metadata should not be an older version than the current metadata for the corresponding role.**-- Section 5.4.4.4 page 32: "Check that the version number of the previous Timestamp metadata file, if any, is less than or equal to the version number of this Timestamp metadata file."
 This check is done for all types of metadata, not just Timestamp.
     * **The Targets metadata version number should match the version number specified in the current Snapshot metadata.**-- Section 5.4.4.6, page 33: "The version number of the new Targets metadata file MUST match the version number listed in the latest Snapshot metadata."
     * **Each metadata must reach a threshold signature count from valid keys.**-- Section 5.4.4.4 page 32: "Check that it has been signed by the threshold of keys specified in the latest Root metadata file."
 This check is done for all types of metadata, not just Timestamp.
-    * **Metata cannot have an expiration timestamp that is before the current time.**-- Section 5.4.4.4 page 32: "Check that the current (or latest securely attested) time is lower than the expiration timestamp in this Timestamp metadata file."
+    * **Metadata cannot have an expiration timestamp that is before the current time.**-- Section 5.4.4.4 page 32: "Check that the current (or latest securely attested) time is lower than the expiration timestamp in this Timestamp metadata file."
 This check is done for all types of metadata, not just Timestamp.
   * **Postconditions**:
     * **The ECU's current_metadata field is updated to the new metadata.**--  Each ECU "downloads and verifies the latest metadata" (section 2.2 page 4), where verification involves checking the new metadata with the current/previous metadata file (e.g., looking at the "version number of the previous Timestamp metadata file," section 5.4.4.4 page 32).
 After verification is complete, the next time the ECU attempts to do verification, it will need to look back at the metadata we've just verified.
 So, in this model, we store it in the **current_metadata** field so it is not overwritten when new metadata comes in.
   * **Frame conditions**: